NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Check out the table below to see how each mattress compares regarding bounce levels.

-The average score for edge support is 9.4, with a max sitting sinkage of 4.14″.
+The average edge max sitting sinkage (of all mattresses tested to date) is 4.03″.
 All Casper hybrids as well as the DreamCloud Premier scored above average for this category.

 The DreamCloud Premier Rest has deeper sinkage than average and lying support was pretty disappointing.